 The money a seller expects to receive is different from the price the buyer will have to pay because of the real estate agents commission.
 If the broker decides to overprice a property in an attempt to profit more from the deal, the price for the deal will be much higher than the average around.

-What is a Property Chain?
+What is a property chain?

 The sooner both sides deal with the property chain, the faster they’ll complete the property sale/purchase deal between them.

-In case there’s a break in the chain and deals fall apart, expect delays in your house move of up to 6 months.
+If there’s a break in the chain and deals fall apart, expect delays in your house move of up to 6 months.

 If you’re looking for a new home to move into and there’s no property chain at all, you can have your house move completed in 2 months or even less.